Fr0sT-Brutal/awesome-pascal/README.md

 * [AsciiImage](https://github.com/Memnarch/AsciiImage).
 AsciiImage-Implementation for Delphi by Alexander Benikowski based on AsciiImage by Charles Parnot.
 Read more on [his article](http://cocoamine.net/blog/2015/03/20/replacing-photoshop-with-nsstring).
 // *Creates scalable monochrome image from ASCII pixel map*

+* [Kraft Physics Engine](https://github.com/BeRo1985/kraft).
+Open source Object Pascal physics engine library that can be used in 3D games.
+Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)

 ## Communications ##